-Inducted Fellow of the Nigerian Academy of Letters in 2011, Olukoju previously held Postdoctoral Visiting Research Fellowships of the Japan Foundation, the British Academy, DAAD (Germany), Institute of Developing Economies (Tokyo), Henry Charles Chapman Foundation and the Leventis Foundation, and a West African Research Association (WARA) Residency at Emory University, Atlanta, USA.
+Inducted Fellow of the Nigerian Academy of Letters in 2011, Olukoju previously held Postdoctoral Visiting Research Fellowships of the Japan Foundation, the British Academy, DAAD, Institute of Developing Economies (Tokyo), Henry Charles Chapman Foundation and the Leventis Foundation, both at the Institute of Commonwealth Studies, London, and a West African Research Association (WARA) Residency at Emory University, Atlanta, USA.
 He was University of Lagos Best Researcher in the Arts/Humanities in 2006 and 2009.

 Olukoju is a member of the editorial advisory board of Journal of Global History (Cambridge, UK) from 2021 to 2023, and a long-serving member of the advisory board of the University College, London (UCL) Urban Laboratory.
 He served on the editorial advisory boards of Journal of African History (Cambridge, UK), African Economic History (Madison, USA), Afrika Zamani: Journal of the Association of African Historians (Dakar), and History in Africa: A Journal of Debates, Methods and Source Analysis (Cambridge, UK) at various times between 1998 and 2015.
 A specialist in maritime, economic and social history, he was elected the first-ever African on the executive committee of the International Maritime History Association in 2008.